Gareth Hendrix and the Bunker Bigfoot: Post-Campaign Thoughts

 By the time I sat down to write the session 0 post to the Bunker Bigfoot story, the original silliness was already getting absorbed into my tendency to dwell on a particular type of folklore-laden Southern-noir Weird.
 That's ok.
 Write what you know and all that.
 Make a stupid story a stupid metaphor for isolation in a small town.
 The "Bunker Bigfoot" title remains the primary artifact from that era of the story writing process.

-In an alternate universe, maybe I focused of the story of a more varied cast of retired werewolves in a kind of witness protection program having to rely on the young layabout do-nothing werewolf to stop a cheesy reality show from finding out their secret.
-In that alternate universe version of this campaign, the vibe would be something like the early works of Christopher Moore: Lust Lizard of Melancholy Cove, etc. Jokesy dumb humor with shenanigans, loser romances, trysts, back stabbing, and all that.
+In an alternate universe, maybe I focused of the story of a more varied cast of retired werewolves in a kind of witness protection program having to rely on the young lay about, do-nothing werewolf to stop a cheesy reality show from finding out their secret.
+In that alternate universe version of this campaign, the vibe would be something like the early works of Christopher Moore: Lust Lizard of Melancholy Cove, etc. Jokes-y dumb humor with shenanigans, loser romances, trysts, back stabbing, and all that.

 In that story, it might have been Lou Garou instead of Gareth Hendrix.
 He might have been a bit older (early 30s) and the whole Jack Fall bit would have definitely been a bit goofier.

-By the time I got to the first session, the silliness was dwindling fast.
-The set-up of the drone (which did get a kind of silly call back later) was kind of the last attempt.
-Tommy talking about butt touching and beer drinking.
-It tanked fast from this approach really fast.
 That ending of that first session was the final nail.
 "Like he was still sixteen, like he still had dreams of leaving Bunker behind.
 Fleeing the pack.
 Fleeing the wolf.
 Not feeling trapped by whatever all this coming down might be...the two laugh, for a minute, man and wolf.
 Like the world is not coming to an end."
 After typing that, and kind of falling in love with that Gareth who was floundering to know he was (and later we find has trapped himself because he afraid of what he might be become), I went back and used my own photos to illustrate that post.

 Second session had drug abuse, a potentially brutal werewolf fight, some confused sexuality I immediately regretted, and a scene of child abuse.
 Lou Garou was dead, alas.